Dwarvesforge/thorin/doc/src/functions/email/t_mailer.md

 # t_mailer

-Return a mailer [PHPMailer](https://github.com/PHPMailer/PHPMailer) instance of the requested mailer
+Return a mailer [PHPMailer](https://github.com/PHPMailer/PHPMailer) instance of the requested mailer registered in the `email` config file

 ### Parameters